southorangezh/cesium-universal-manipulator/README.md

 - **Numeric entry** — While dragging, type values like `2m`, `15cm`, `90`, or `0.5` and press <kbd>Enter</kbd> to commit the parsed distance/angle/scale.
 Units support metres/centimetres/kilometres, percentages, and degrees (`°`).
 - **Cancellation** — Press <kbd>Esc</kbd> or right-click mid-drag to abandon the active operation and revert to the pre-drag transform.
 - **Undo/redo** — Every drag submission records before/after matrices; call `undo()` / `redo()` (or use the demo buttons) to traverse the history.
+- **Performance monitoring** — A built-in monitor samples Cesium's render loop to report FPS, frame time, and heap deltas; the demo panel displays the rolling averages and exposes a reset button.

 ### Properties